-2.You can make strong banana wine (as it is technically a berry).
+2.We are making a nice banana wine (as it is technically a berry).

 3. There is a thing known as a banana circle that makes good compost.
 These are semi-naturally formed.
 We discovered a few at the farm that had basically grown by themselves.
 Here is more info on banana circles…

 The banana types we are growing at 5EyesFarm include:

 There are hundreds of banana varieties, but only a select few are available at your local grocery store.
 Bananas are a great source of fiber, potassium, and vitamin C. You are probably most familiar with the Cavendish.
 Here is a quick breakdown of the most available commercial varieties:

 This is the most common banana available and the one with which you’re most familiar.
 The wide availability of this banana variety is due to its long shelf life and resistance to disease.
 You can do just about anything with this banana: eat it raw, sauté it, bake it, blend it, etc.

 These bananas are smaller and sweeter than Cavendish.
 It’s sometimes called a dessert banana and is known as the apple banana.
 It has a banana flavour with a hint of apple or strawberry in the background.
 The trick is to wait until the skin starts to show black spots before eating.
 Manzanas are delicious eaten raw but can be sautéed or baked into desserts as well.

 These look like smaller versions of Cavendish.
 They are sweet and can be prepared the same way as Cavendish.
 The smaller size makes them ideal for a flambé dish.